Dear readers of ADxS.org, please forgive the disruption.

 4.6.
 Stress benefits of listlessness

 4.7.
-Stress benefits of devaluing later rewards
+Stress benefit of devaluing later rewards

 4.8.
 Stress benefits of aversion to inactivity